Non-Commutative Geometry, Categories and Quantum Physics

 The last part (section~\ref{sec: AQG}) is more speculative and contains a short overview of our present research program in quantum gravity based on Tomita-Takesaki modular theory and categorical non-commutative geometry.

-We have tried to provide an extensive biliography in order to help to place our research in a broader landscape and to suggest as much as possible future links with interesting ideas already developed.
+We have tried to provide an extensive biliography (updated till October 2009 and supplemented by a few additional references in appendix) in order to help to place our research in a broader landscape and to suggest as much as possible future links with interesting ideas already developed.
 Of course missing references are sole responsability of the ignorance of the authors, that are still trying to learn their way through the material.
 We will be grateful for any suggestion to improve the on-line version of the document.

 \emph{Notes and acknowledgments} The partial research support provided by the Thai Research Fund (grant n.~RSA4780022) is kindly acknowledged.
-The paper originates from notes prepared in occasion of a talk at the ``International Conference on Analysis and its Applications'' in Chulalongkorn University in August 2006.
+The paper originates from notes prepared in occasion of a talk at the ``International Conference on Analysis and its Applications'' in Chulalongkorn University in May~2006.
 Most of the results have been announced in the form of research seminars in Norway (University of Oslo), in Australia (ANU in Canberra, Macquarie University in Sydney, University of Queensland in Brisbane, La Trobe University in Melbourne, University of Newcastle) and in Italy (SISSA Trieste, Universit\`a di Roma II, Universit\`a di Bologna and Politecnico di Milano).